Goodbye, cruel summer. You with your long days and sleepy vibe. It has been good.

 The real tragedy of her passing isn’t that my swimsuit this year was a size 14 – although, ugh.

-The real tragedy is that I expected her to do something for me that I could have done and missed the opportunity to do.
+The real tragedy is that I expected summer to do something for me that I could have done and missed the opportunity to do.

 And this is the first last days of summer where I have consciously decided not to regret how I spent my time.